conceptcartography/conceptcartography/docs/concepts/transient-diversity.md

   year: '2010'
 relations:
 - type: type of
-  target: Epistemic Diversity
+  target: epistemic diversity
 ---

-# 🧠 Transient Diversity
+# Transient Diversity

 ## 📖 Definitions

-> "This diversity should be around long enough so that individuals do not discard theories too quickly, but also not stay around so long as to hinder the convergence to one action." [(Zollman, 2010, p.32)]
+- "This diversity should be around long enough so that individuals do not discard theories too quickly, but also not stay around so long as to hinder the convergence to one action." [(Zollman, 2010, p.32)]

 ## 💡 Examples